Master of Public Health Program

 Department of Global and Community Health

-The master of public health (MPH) is the most widely recognized professional degree for those wishing to enter or advance in the field of public health.
-Mason’s MPH program provides coursework in all five core disciplines of public health – epidemiology, biostatistics, health administration, social and behavioral sciences, and environmental health – along with advanced training in six concentration areas: Community Health Promotion, Epidemiology, Global Health, Health Policy, Public Health Communication, and Public Health Practice (online only).
+The Master of Public Health (MPH) is the most widely recognized professional degree for those wishing to enter or advance in the field of public health.
+Mason’s MPH program provides coursework in the five core disciplines of public health – epidemiology, biostatistics, health administration, social and behavioral sciences, and environmental health – along with advanced training in six concentration areas: Community Health Promotion, Epidemiology, Global Health, Health Policy, Public Health Communication, and Public Health Practice (online only).

 - The Community Health Promotion concentration prepares health promotion specialists to work in local, state, and federal public health agencies, non-governmental health organizations, the health care sector, and private industry.
 Students in this concentration examine the social, behavioral, and environmental determinants associated with the most pressing health problems, and design, implement, and evaluate appropriate health promotion programs and preventive services to improve population health.
 The curriculum and practical experiences for this concentration are aligned with the core competencies for the social and behavioral sciences (Association of Schools and Programs for Public Health (ASPPH)) and the Areas of Responsibilities and Competencies for Health Education Specialists (National Commission for Health Education Credentialing, Inc., 2015) and prepare students for the Certified Public Health (CEPH) examination and both the Certified Health Education Specialist (CHES) and the Master Certified Health Education Specialist (MCHES) examinations.

 - The Epidemiology concentration prepares students to investigate and analyze factors that influence the occurrence, distribution, prevention, and control of disease.
 Emphasis is placed on the development of such skills as study design, data collection and management, data analysis and interpretation, and communication of research findings.